 - 1. Make sure to park the recreational vehicle on a level surface. - 2.
 Make sure to winterize the Oliver as outlined in the next few pages. - 3.
 Clean the recreational vehicle thoroughly, both inside and out, as previously outlined, including the refrigerator. - 4.
 Make sure all electrical switches and appliances are turned off. - 5.
 Close all mini-blinds for protection of the trailer interior from UV sunlight. - 6.
 Make sure all windows, doors, and vents are closed securely.
 Cover exterior vents on appliances to prevent moisture and insects from entering during storage. - 7.
+Make sure the tires are inflated to correct pressures. - 8.
 Check the interior of the recreational vehicle periodically while in storage to make sure leaks have not developed or condensation formed that can damage interior components.
 Condensation can most readily be observed as moisture accumulation on windows and mirrors.
 To reduce condensation, make sure to occasionally air out the recreational vehicle during storage.

-- 8. Make sure the tires are inflated to correct pressures. - 9.
-If snow accumulates on the Travel Trailer, try to remove it as often as you can. - 10.
+- 9. If snow accumulates on the Travel Trailer, try to remove it as often as you can. - 10.
 Leave the refrigerator door open. - 11.
+If your trailer is equipped with Lithium batteries and your trailer will be stored for 30 days or more, disconnect the battery terminal from the batteries.
+When removing your trailer out of storage, ensure the battery terminals are correctly tightened to 80 Inch Pounds.
 Refer to the battery owners manual or website for proper storage and maintenance.